The Philadelphia Region

 Cell: (267) 249-0529 Cell: (215) 802-9732

-Westminster has 12 rooms, with accommodations for 5 women and 9 men, in Machen dormitory located on the main campus.
+Westminster has 13 rooms, with accommodations for 5 women and 9 men, located on the main campus.
 All rooms are furnished with a bed, bureau, desk and chair, and closet for each person in the room.
-Rooms are assigned by the Student Affairs Office and, with the exception of an RA, are available only to first-year full-time students in degree programs.
+Rooms are assigned by the Student Development Office and, with the exception of an RA, are available only to first-year full-time students in degree programs.
 Priority will be given to students coming from great distances.
 All rooms on the men’s floor are single rooms.
 The women’s floor has one single room and two double rooms.
-The cost per semester (four months) for the 2010-2011 school year is $1250 for a single occupancy room and $1050 for a double occupancy room.
+The cost per semester (four months) for the 2012-2013 school year is $1250 for a single occupancy room and $1050 for a double occupancy room.

-Westminster does not have a formal food service.
+Westminster does not have food service.
 Each dormitory resident is given full access to the dormitory kitchen and is responsible for his or her own meals and clean-up.
-Westminster students may also eat in Arcadia University's cafeteria, which is a half-mile from the main campus, paying on a per meal basis.